MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <big><b> H </b></big>

 <a name="hpa"></a>**High-performance analytics (HPA)**
-<div style="margin:15px; margin-bottom:25px;">In ScaleR, HPA refers to functions such as rxLinMod and other RevoScaleR analytics functions that focus on efficiently feeding data to available cores by means of efficient disk I/O, threading, and data management in memory. <a href="scaler-user-guide-manage-threads.md" target=_blank>Learn more…</a></div>
+<div style="margin:15px; margin-bottom:25px;">In ScaleR, HPA refers to functions such as rxLinMod and other RevoScaleR analytics functions that focus on efficiently feeding data to available cores by means of efficient disk I/O, threading, and data management in memory. <a href="scaler-user-guide-manage-threads">Learn more…</a></div>

 <a name="hpc"></a>**High-performance computing (HPC)**
 <div style="margin:15px; margin-bottom:25px;">In ScaleR, HPC refers to functions such as rxExec, foreach, and rmpi that are CPU-centric, involving tremendous amounts of processing on relatively small amounts of data.
 HPC functions are optimized to share tasks across available computing resources, but can be slowed if large amounts of data need to be transferred.</div>